unforbidable/tfcplus-bids/README.md

 * [Ceramic Mug](../../wiki/Clay-Mug) - a drinking container made out of clay
 * [Drill](../../wiki/Drill) - a tool for drilling raw stone
 * [Quarry](../../wiki/Quarry) - for harvesting Rough Stone block using the drill and wedge method, sedimentary rocks only
-* [Rough Stone][../../wiki/Rough-Stone] and Rough Stone Bricks - new building blocks for sedimentary rocks
+* [Rough Stone and Rough Stone Bricks](../../wiki/Rough-Stone) - new building blocks for sedimentary rocks

 ### Translations